BillDietrich/linkcheckerhtml/README.md

 Also checks for badly-formatted mailto links.

+## Use
+To check for broken links, open an editor on an HTML file and then press `Alt+H`.
+Broken links are reported via the standard error/warning/information diagnostic icons in lower-left of UI.

+To see/change settings for this extension, open Settings (Ctrl+,) / Extensions / HTML link checker.

+To change the key-combination for this extension, open File / Preferences / Keyboard Shortcuts and search for Alt+H.

 ### Settings
 * linkcheckerhtml.checkMailtoDestFormat: Check format of email addresses in mailto links.
 * linkcheckerhtml.reportNonHandledSchemes: Report links with URI schemes not checked by the checker, such as FTP and Telnet.